 Opioid Substance Abuse Statistics

 Like much of the United States, opioid addiction and overdose remain high in the wake of the opioid epidemic.
 In 2018, there were 2,400 opioid overdoses, making up 45 percent of California’s overdose deaths overall.
 Many of those overdoses involved the synthetic drug fentanyl and its analogs.
 There was a 60 percent increase in synthetic opioid-related deaths between 2017 and 2018.
 Heroin-related deaths were also on the rise in 2018 to a total of 778.
 However, heroin is broken down and becomes morphine, so heroin-related deaths may be higher.

 Opioids aren’t known to be life-threatening during withdrawal.
 However, opioid withdrawal can be extremely uncomfortable, enough to be a barrier to people who might otherwise want treatment.
 Opioid withdrawal is described as being like an intense case of the flu, with symptoms like nausea, sweating, vomiting, and diarrhea.
 In some cases, the symptoms can cause dehydration.
 If you don’t have easy access to clean water, this complication can be life-threatening.

-  When you enter a treatment program, you’ll engage in an assessment process with medical professionals to determine if medical detox is necessary.
+When you enter a treatment program, you’ll engage in an assessment process with medical professionals to determine if NCBI is necessary.
 If so, you’ll likely go through a five to ten day detox program.
 Detox involves medically managed treatment, and it may include medications to treat symptoms or to taper you off of the drug.
 It may also involve clinical therapies to help manage cravings and other issues related to addiction.